EliseevNP/cli-docs-generator/README.md

 ```
 Options:
   --version                 Show version number  [boolean]
   -v, --verbose             Show details about the result of running command  [boolean] [default: true]
   -o, --output              Output file  [string] [default: "./README.md"]
   --cli                     Path to executable file of the CLI for which documentation is generated (if --cli started with './', '../' or '/', you can specify --pretty_cli_name otherwise --cli will be interpreted as the executable from the $PATH environment variable, and --pretty_cli_name will be ignored)  [string] [required]
   --pretty_cli_name         A string that replaces the program name specified in --cli (this parameter will be ignored if the --cli value does not start with './', '../' or '/')  [string]
+  --npm_registry_namespace  NPM registry namespace name of your package  [string]
   -d, --description         CLI description  [string]
   -l, --license             License type  [string] [default: "MIT"]
   -h, --help                Show help  [boolean]

 Examples:
   '$ cli-docs-generator --cli=githelp'                                    Generate markdown docs for 'githelp' CLI to the 'README.md' file